 Although birch features a curly grain in appearance, it’s favored mostly by beginners since it’s easier to cut and work with than maple or ash wood.
 Your scroll saw like the high-powered Dewalt DW7788 can easily cut through this wood material, as well.

 There’s a lot to love about cherry hardwood.
-Categorized as one of the softer hardwoods, cherry is a solid option since it’s easy to cut and much more forgiving on your scroll saw blade.
+Categorized as one of the softer hardwoods, cherry is a solid option since it’s easy to cut and much more forgiving on your high-quality scroll saw blade.

 Woodworkers also praise cherry for its rich, beautiful coloring.
 However, cherry wood can darken as its exposure to sunlight increases and can also warp when it dries.